Luther College (Victoria): History

 Opened in 1964, Luther College is a school of the Lutheran Church of Australia, named for the father of the Lutheran Church, Dr. Martin Luther, a 16th-century German theologian.

 Formerly a boarding school, Luther College accepted international and regional boarders in addition to local day students.
 However, after a decline in international enrolment and worries about the growth of the student body in relation to the school's facilities, the boarding program ended at the end of 2002, with the associated facilities subsequently adapted into classrooms or demolished.

 Religious education

-As a school of the Lutheran Church of Australia, Luther College students participate in mandatory religious education classes in all years.
+As a school of the Lutheran Church of Australia, Luther College students participate in mandatory religious education classes (called Christian Studies) in years 7, 8, 10, 11, and 12.
+In Year 9 they complete a separate program called RITE Journey, which has religious aspects to it.

 All students from all year levels attend a chapel service in the school's chapel three days out of the week, with one year level assembly and one day being an extended homegroup.

 The school's campus contains a special Ministry Centre which contains the offices of the school's two chaplains as well as the school counsellor.